HouseTrip/guignol/README.md

 Guignol will read it's configuration from `./config/guignol.yml`, `./guignol.yml`, or `~/.guignol.yml`.

-`guignol uuid` while output a new UUID if you need one.
+`guignol uuid` will output a new UUID if you need one.
 You can also use `uuidgen` if your distro come with it.

 And that's it for configuration!